elastic/ecs/schemas/README.md

 }
 ```

-The `beta` marker can optionally be used along with `at` and `as` to include a beta marker in the documentation containing the provided description.
+The `beta` marker can optionally be used along with `at` and `as` to include a beta marker in the field reuses section, marking specific reuse locations as beta.

 ```
   reusable: